 Preparing for the future: Changing trends in AI and product development

-As artificial intelligence continues to develop at a rapid pace, companies must stay aware of changing trends and harness its potential to create innovative products.
+Companies must be aware of trends to stay at par with AI’s growth and harness its potential to create innovative products.
 Here are some key areas to watch:

 The explosive growth of generative artificial intelligence: